PovertyAction/ipa-data-tech-handbook/README.md

 we run to set up the computing environment and build the assets of the handbook.
 Note that you should also have Git installed

-To get started, make sure you have Just installed on your computer by running the following from the command line of your shell:
+To get started, make sure you have Just installed on your computer by running the following from the command line:

 ```bash
 # On Windows (requires winget)